 BYU Marriott School of Business dean Brigitte Madrian has announced the appointment of Mat Duerden as the new chair of the Department of Experience Design and Management (ExDM).
 Duerden succeeded Neil Lundberg, the previous department chair, on July 1, 2024.

-Although Lundberg has been instrumental in the department’s evolution for almost a decade, Madrian is optimistic about the future of the ExDM department in Duerden’s hands.
+Although Lundberg has been instrumental in the department’s evolution, Madrian is optimistic about the future of the ExDM department in Duerden’s guidance.
 “With his zeal for the nascent field of experience design and his love for our students, Mat has much to offer.
 I am confident that he will bring energy and vision to his leadership of the department,” Madrian comments.

 Duerden received his bachelor’s degree in German and his master’s degree in youth and family recreation from BYU, after which he received a PhD from Texas A&M University in recreation, park, and tourism services in 2009.
 In 2012 he joined BYU Marriott’s ExDM faculty.
 Duerden’s publications have appeared in a variety of journals, and he is coauthor of the book Designing Experiences (2019).
 In addition to teaching, he has consulted with organizations in healthcare, education, tourism, manufacturing, and consumer product goods to create transformative experiences.